usc-isi-i2/kgtk/docs/transform/replace_nodes.md

     At the present time, uniqueness constraints (see above) are applied after confidence filtering.
 This ordering may change in the future.

+#### Idempotent Mapping Rules

+A mapping rule that maps a `node1` value in an input edge to itself is called an `idempotent mapping rule`.
+Idempotent mapping rules are discarded when the mapping file is read unless the expert option `--allow-idempotent-actions` has been specified.

+When idempotent mapping rules are allowed, input edges that satisfy an idempotent mapping rule will be considered `modified` (see below), even though the values in the edge are unchanged, and the mapping edge will be considered `activated` (see below).
+There may be some circumstances in which this is the desired behavior, and other circumstances in which the default behavior is preferred.

 ### Memory Usage

 The mapping file edges are saved in memory.